zxlml/zxlml.github.io/eng_page.md

 # 💬 Academic Services

-- Conference reviewer for ICLR, ICML, NeurIPS, IJCNN, ACML.
+- Conference reviewer for ICLR, ICML, NeurIPS, AAAI, IJCNN, ACML.

 - Journal reviewer for Expert Systems With Applications, Molecular & Cellular Biomechanics, Journal of Infrastructure, Policy and Development, International Journal of Applied and Computational Mathematics.